Marie of Romania: World War I

 On 11 October 1914, Marie and Ferdinand were acclaimed as king and queen in the Chamber of Deputies.
 Princess Anne Marie Callimachi, a close friend of Marie's, wrote that "as Crown Princess, [Marie] had been popular; as queen, she was more loved".
 Marie maintained a certain influence on her husband and the entire court, leading historian A. L. Easterman to write that "it was not [Ferdinand], but Marie who ruled in Romania".
 At the time of Ferdinand's accession, the government was led by the liberal prime minister Ion I. C. Brătianu.
 Ferdinand and Marie jointly decided to not make many changes in court and let people accept the transition from one regime to another, rather than force them.
 Thus, many of Carol and Elisabeth's servants were kept in place, even the ones who were not particularly liked.
-With Brătianu's help, Marie began pressuring Ferdinand into entering the war; concurrently, she contacted various reigning relatives in Europe and bargained for the best terms for Romania, in case the country would enter the war.
+With Brătianu's help, Marie began pressuring Ferdinand into entering the war; concurrently, she contacted various reigning relatives in Europe and bargained for the best terms for Romania, in case the country should enter the war.
 Marie favoured an alliance with the Triple Entente (Russia, France and Britain), partly because of her British ancestry.
 Neutrality was not without perils, and entering the war with the Entente meant that Romania would act as Russia's "buffer" against possible attacks.
+Meanwhile, in 1915, Marie was elected an honorary member of the Romanian Academy, becoming the second woman to join after Queen Elisabeth.

 Eventually, Marie demanded of Ferdinand in no uncertain terms that he enter the war, leading the French minister to Romania, Auguste Félix de Beaupoil, Count of Saint-Aulaire, to remark that Marie was twice an ally to the French: once by birth and once by heart.
 Ferdinand gave in to Marie's pleas, and he signed a treaty with the Entente on 17 August 1916.
 On 27 August, Romania formally declared war on Austria-Hungary.
 Saint-Aulaire wrote that Marie "embraced war as another might embrace religion".
 After informing their children that their country had entered the war, Ferdinand and Marie dismissed their German servants, who could only remain in their employ as "war prisoners" of sorts.
 Early on during the war, Marie was involved in aiding the Romanian Red Cross and visited hospitals daily.
 During the first month of hostilities, Romania fought no less than nine battles; some, such as the Battle of Turtucaia, took place on its own soil.